-Principles of consolidation

-Beginning on January 23, 2020, the consolidated financial statements include the accounts of Headwaters Health Foundation of Western Montana and the Subsidiary (collectively, the Foundation).
-Inter-organization balances and transactions have been eliminated in consolidation.
+Principles of consolidation - The consolidated financial statements include the accounts of Headwaters Health Foundation of Western Montana and the Subsidiary (collectively, the Foundation).
+Interorganization balances and transactions have been eliminated in consolidation.

-Basis of accounting

-The consolidated financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+Basis of accounting - The consolidated financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
 Accordingly, revenues are recognized when earned, and expenses are recognized when incurred.

-Financial statement presentation

-The consolidated financial statements are presented on the basis of net assets without donor restrictions and net assets with donor restrictions in accordance with accounting principles generally accepted in the United States of America.
+Financial statement presentation - The consolidated financial statements are presented on the basis of net assets without donor restrictions and net assets with donor restrictions in accordance with accounting principles generally accepted in the United States of America.
 The definitions used to classify and report net assets are as follows: